preemptive/dot-check-sample/Readme.md

-# PreEmptive Analytics Sample Application Overview
+# Dotfuscator "Checks" Sample Application Overview
 The sample application highlights select use cases and patterns for Dotfuscator users.
 It can be used as:

 * Presentation and instructional material